theory/theory.so/source/_posts/2014-09-05-sqitch-goes-vertical.md

 I released [Sqitch] v0.996 today.
 Despite the minor version increase, this is a pretty big release.
-I'm busy knocking out all the stuff I want to get done for 1.0, but the version space is running out, so just a minor version jump from v0.995 to v0.997.
+I'm busy knocking out all the stuff I want to get done for 1.0, but the version space is running out, so just a minor version jump from v0.995 to v0.996.
 But a lot changed.
 A couple the biggies:

 ### Goodbye Mouse and Moose, Hello Moo ###

 If you're not a Perl programmer, you probably aren't familiar with [Moose] or its derivatives [Mouse] and [Moo].
 Briefly, it's an object system.
 Great interface and features, but freaking *huge*—and *slow*.
-Mouse is a lighter version, and when we switched to it [last year], it yielded a 20-30% speed improvement.
+Mouse is a lighter version, and when we (mostly) switched to it [last year], it yielded a 20-30% speed improvement.

 Still wasn't great, though.
 So on a day off recently, I switched to Moo, which implements most of Moose but without a lot of the baggage.
-At first, there wasn't much difference in performance, but as I profiled it ([Devel::NYTProf] is indispensable for profiling Perl apps, BTW), I was able to root out all trace of Moose or Mouse, including in other modules Sqitch depends on.
+At first, there wasn't much difference in performance, but as I profiled it ([Devel::NYTProf] is indispensable for profiling Perl apps, BTW), I was able to root out all trace of Moose or Mouse, including in CPAN modules Sqitch depends on.
 The result is around a 40% speedup over what we had before.
 Honestly, it feels like a new app, it's so fast.
 I'm really happy with how it turned out, and to have shed some of the baggage from the code base.